 The IRS says Bitcoin is property and can be subject to capital gains tax

-The Internal Revenue Service (IRS) has ruled that Bitcoin and other "convertible virtual currencies" are treated as property, not as currency.
+The IRS has ruled that Bitcoin and other "convertible virtual currencies" must be treated as property, not as currency.
 There are therefore tax consequences whenever Bitcoin is bought, sold, or traded.

 This might sound like a minor distinction, but it's not.
 It determines how bitcoins are taxed, the information you'll need to make sure your taxes are calculated correctly, and what tax planning techniques you can use to try to minimize your taxes on Bitcoin transactions.

 The IRS and Virtual Currency

 The IRS has indicated that virtual currency is that which doesn't have status as legal tender in any jurisdiction.
 It's referred to as "convertible" virtual currency if it has an equivalent value in real currency, or if it ever serves in place of real currency.
 It can be exchanged into another currency, either real or virtual, and it can be digitally traded.

 When Do You Have to Pay Taxes on Bitcoin?